Amir-Abbas Hoveyda: Trial and execution (1979)

 Hoveyda was taken to the Refah School, a temporary headquarters for the revolution's vanguard.
 Because of the departure of the Shah and much of the now former ruling class, Hoveyda had become the most prized prisoner of the old government.
 On 15 March 1979, he would face the newly established Revolutionary Court for the first time.
 During this time he attempted to create his legal arguments for the court.
-He was interviewed by Belgian journalist Christine Ockrent, a now infamous interview in which Hoveyda was subject to near accusatory questions by the interviewer.
+He was interviewed by Belgian journalist Christine Ockrent, a now infamous interview in which Hoveyda was subject to nearly accusatory questions by the interviewer.